matstech/linden/README.md

 ## Overview

-Linden is a comprehensive AI agent framework that provides a unified interface for interacting with multiple Large Language Model (LLM) providers including OpenAI, Groq, and Ollama.
+Linden is a comprehensive AI agent framework that provides a unified interface for interacting with multiple Large Language Model (LLM) providers including OpenAI, Anthropic, Groq, and Ollama.
 It features persistent conversation memory, automatic tool/function calling, and robust error handling for building production-ready AI applications.

 ## Features

-- **Multi-Provider LLM Support**: Seamless integration with OpenAI, Groq, and Ollama
+- **Multi-Provider LLM Support**: Seamless integration with OpenAI, Anthropic, Groq, and Ollama
 - **Persistent Memory**: Long-term conversation memory using FAISS vector storage and embeddings
 - **Function Calling**: Automatic parsing and execution of tools with Google-style docstring support
 - **Streaming Support**: Real-time response streaming for interactive applications